Deprivation of Citizenship

 - fraud postdates the application for British citizenship; or

 - a person was a minor on the date at which they applied for citizenship.
-This is because if the person was a child at the time the fraud, false representation or concealment of material fact was perpetrated, the caseworker is under an obligation to assume that the child was not complicit (in other words, agreeable to) in any deception by their parent or guardian.
-This is so even where a child was granted discretionary leave until their 18th birthday.
-This application is normally granted after a child enters the UK as a sole minor who can not be returned because of a lack of reception arrangements.
+This is because if the person was a child at the time when the fraud, false representation or concealment of material fact happened.
+In these circumstances, the caseworker should assume that the child was not complicit (in other words, agreeable to) in any deception by their parent or guardian.
+This is so even where the Home Office granted a child’s granted discretionary leave until their 18th birthday.
+The child usually gets discretionary leave after entering the UK as a sole minor.
+Their applications are usually successful because the child cannot go back.
+In other words, because of a lack of reception arrangements.

 - a person was a minor on the date at which they acquired indefinite leave to remain and the false representation, concealment of a material fact or fraud arose at that stage and the leave to remain led to the subsequent acquisition of citizenship.

-- Where there is evidence of some form of the coercion that indicates that the subject was not able to make independent decisions at the time the material fraud took place.
+- Where there is evidence of some form of coercion.
+And this evidence indicates that a person could not make independent decisions at the time the material fraud took place.
 There must be a lack of free will and/or sound judgement.

 These Are NOT Mitigating Factors

-The following examples will not be accepted as mitigating factors:
+The UKVI will not accept the following examples as mitigating factors:

 - where a person claims that a family member acted on their behalf; or